gatsbyjs/gatsby/docs/blog/2019-03-18-releasing-new-schema-customization/index.md

 Two weeks ago, we announced our plans for a [new schema customization API](/blog/2019-03-04-new-schema-customization/).
 Today we are making this set of new APIs and enhancements available to all in `gatsby`@`2.2.0`.

+First, install the latest and greatest version of `gatsby`, like so:

 ```shell
 npm install gatsby --save
 ```

+Next, continue reading below to see if any of the great, new features we've enabled scratch a particular itch.
+We feel very confident you're going to love these new features 💜

 # Recap of schema customization